dansmyers/AI/4-Backprop/README.md

 ## Train

 We'll now train the network by hand using the backpropagation update rules.
-I'm not repeating the update rules here, because they're hard to type, but we have them on the board.
+I'm not repeating the update rules here, because they're hard to type, but you have them in your notes.

 Iterate one point at a time.
 Use a **learning rate of .1**.